 A mural is a large scale painting.
-A mural can be painted directly on a wall or on panels or on canvas that can be attached to a wall.
+A mural can be painted directly on a wall or on panels or on fabric (polytab) that can be attached to a wall.
 The first step in painting a mural is to develop a design.
 (See “Additional Considerations” for schools and community groups.)
 Murals can be painted in any style – hard-edge, impressionistic, realistic, abstract, or a mix of styles.There are various methods for turning a small design into a mural.

 A design can be drawn on paper with a grid.
 Each square is enlarged to a corresponding square on the mural.
 For example, a 12”x12” design divided into 1” squares can be made into a 12’x12’ mural in which each 1” square is transferred to the corresponding 1’ area of the mural.
 The design can be projected onto the wall or panel with a slide projector or opaque projector and then traced.

 Use a water-based paint if there will be any changes in temperature or humidity.
 Water-based paints allow more expansion and contraction than oil-based paints.
-If you can afford high quality acrylic paints, I recommend Golden Paints or those used by the Philadelphia Mural Arts Program.I do not put a sealant on my murals, although many artists do.
-I do not want to risk discoloration, cracking, chipping or peeling of the sealant.
-I prefer to rely on the quality of my wall preparation, my primer and my paint and allow for a direct experience of the mural.
+If you can afford high quality acrylic paints, I recommend Golden Paints or those used by the Philadelphia Mural Arts Program.You can put a sealant on your mural, for protection from the elements, and a sacrificial (wax) anti-graffiti coating.